In-Depth Tutorial for Mastering React Error Boundaries

 >> You may consider: Mastering React Test Renderer for Streamlined Testing

-Alternative Error Handling Approaches If Not Using React Error Boundary
+Alternative Error Handling Approaches for React Error Boundary

 Apart from using Error Boundary, there are other ways to handle errors in React.
 We will mention 3 typical ways in this part.